Reid (ACT)

 Reid demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Both young and old age cohorts show low prevalence of common health conditions.

-Approximately 62% of the total population (1,204 people) have private health cover, which is higher than the national average of 55.7%.
-The most common medical conditions in the area are mental health issues impacting 11.6% of residents and arthritis affecting 8.1%.
-A total of 65.7% of residents declare themselves completely clear of medical ailments compared to 70.2% across Australian Capital Territory.
-Working-age residents show an above-average prevalence of chronic health conditions.
-The area has 16.4% of residents aged 65 and over (320 people), which is higher than the 14.3% in Australian Capital Territory.
+The rate of private health cover is exceptionally high at approximately 62% of the total population (1,269 people), compared to the national average of 55.7%.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 11.6 and 8.1% of residents respectively.
+Sixty-five point seven percent of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
+Working-age residents show above average prevalence of chronic health conditions.
+The area has 16.9% of residents aged 65 and over (348 people), higher than the 14.3% in Australian Capital Territory.
 Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health